MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ## Generate Duplicate Traffic
 Now that we have configured the **Deduplication Service**, we still need to apply it to a policy.

 First, lets update an existing policy.
 In our previous policies we only included a single FILTER interface.
-We are going to add the second interface to generate duplicate traffic.
+We are going to add the second interface that will provide a duplicate copy of the traffic that traversing both of our switches.

 1. Navigate to **Monitoring > Policies**
 2. Edit **ICMP-POLICY**